 - 6.1.2 Tall buildings can make a positive contribution to a place but they can also harm the qualities that people value.
-Due to their potential impact applicants with tall buildings proposals will need to provide evidence of how they have considered the criteria in the policy as well as the CABE/English Heritage guidance on tall buildings. - 6.1.3 London Plan para 7.25 defines a tall building as one that is substantially taller than its surroundings, or significantly changes the skyline.
-Barnet's Core Strategy defines a tall building as being eight storeys (equivalent to 26 metres above ground level) or more and identifies locations where proposals may be appropriate.

-- Key issues include the impact of tall buildings 6.1.4 on the immediate street and how the design integrates with the wider urban fabric.
+Due to their potential impact applicants with tall buildings proposals will need to provide evidence of how they have considered the criteria in the policy as well as the CABE/ English Heritage guidance on tall buildings. - 6.1.3 The London Plan, July 2011 in paragraph 7.25 defines a tall building as one that is substantially taller than its surroundings, or significantly changes the skyline.
+Barnet's Core Strategy defines a tall building as being eight storeys (equivalent to 26 metres above ground level) or more and identifies locations where proposals may be appropriate. - 6.1.4 Key issues include the impact of tall buildings on the immediate street and how the design integrates with the wider urban fabric.
 The council will consider whether the design has a harmonious relationship with the rest of the street, the continuity of frontages and street level entrances.
 Applicants should use the Characterisation Study as a starting point for a 360° appraisal of the impact of the design of tall and medium rise buildings on their surrounding area.
 Varying heights, proportion, silhouette and facing materials at the design stage may all help contribute to assessing how to lessen negative impacts.
 The level of detail the applicant needs to provide will depend on the impact.
-Setting as well as the height can contribute to impact. - important views (Local Viewing Corridors).
-Obstructing or harmfully impacting on these views will not be acceptable.
+Setting as well as the height can contribute to impact. - 6.1.5 Map 8 in the Core Strategy shows locally important views.
+(Local Viewing Corridors) Obstructing or harmfully impacting on these views will not be acceptable.
 The views will be identified on the Proposals Map.
 Impacting on a Local Viewing Corridor may not necessarily be an issue as some proposals can assist in land-marking an important location within the view provided they don't impede or block its main subject. - 6.1.6 A view does not have to be one of the designated Local Viewing Corridors.
 A tall building can affect an existing street view or a view from an open space.
 Particular care should be taken with tall buildings located on the ridges and higher ground in Barnet as these can affect the skyline.
 In these situations more distant views should be identified and the effect of the building on them considered. - 6.1.7 The presence of an existing tall building does not necessarily mean that its replacement or another tall building in the same area will be acceptable.

 Redevelopment of existing tall buildings will need to consider the potential to improve on the impact of the existing building.
 The massing and configuration of buildings can have a significant localised effect on the climatic conditions, funnelling wind or creating sun-traps.
 Good design can be used to minimise these effects to benefit in particular users of the public realm.
 Consideration of the potential microclimatic effects will need to be demonstrated and further detail on this is set out in the Sustainable Design and Construction SPD.

-Policy DM05: Tall buildings
+DM05: Tall Buildings